 Pedicures and manicures for men are self-care

-Self-care has come to the forefront of conversations since the pandemic turned everything upside down.
-Even with life more normal, caring for yourself is important.
-Taking time to soak your feet, get your hands massaged, and just exist for a little while as someone else pampers you epitomizes self-care.
+Self-care has been at the forefront of conversations since the pandemic turned everything upside down.
+Even with life more normal now, taking time to care for yourself is important.
+Soaking your feet, getting your hands massaged, and just having some downtime for yourself while someone else pampers you is the definition of self-care.

 New to the whole mani/pedi experience?
 As we said, there’s not really a difference between men’s manicures and pedicures and those for women.
 Here’s what to expect and how to enhance your experience.

 Typically, you’ll get your feet done first.
-The person doing your nails will run a warm foot bath.
-You’ll sit in a chair — sometimes it’s a massage chair! — and soak for a bit.
+The person doing your nails runs a warm footbath.
+You’ll sit in a chair — sometimes it’s a massage chair — and soak for a bit.
 After that, they’ll likely use a stone to remove calluses, clip and file your nails, and add any desired polish.
 Pedicures cost about $36.

 Your tech will ask you how you want your nails shaped and how long you want to keep them.
-Feel free to ask about your choices, which are typically “square,” “rounded,” or “rounded with square tips.”
+Remember to ask about your choices, which are typically “square,” “rounded,” or “square with rounded edges.”
 However, other, more adventurous options include “lipstick” and “stiletto.”
 (Some salons may charge you extra for those options.)

-The tech will clip and cut your nails and soak your hands.
-Then you’ll pay.
-That may be it for you.
-If you’re getting polish, the tech will put it on (hence why they took your money first — they don’t want you to chip your polish digging through your wallet post-manicure).
+The tech clips and cuts your nails and then soaks your hands.
+They then moisturize and massage your hands and forearms.
+If you’re not getting polish, you’ll pay, and that may be it for you.
+If you’re getting polish (usually a clear coat), the tech will apply it after the massage.
+(They take the money before this step so you won’t chip your polish while digging through your wallet post-manicure).

 If the polish isn’t gel, it’ll need to dry for about 15 to 20 minutes.
 Leave a tip (20% or more for good service), and you’re on your way.
 Expect to pay about $23 for a manicure.